CliffS/google-sheets-simple/README.md

 and currently only uses the [Service to Service Authentication][service] method.

 The full API can be found [here][API].
-This library currently on supports the basic essentials.
+This library currently only supports the basic essentials.

 ## Usage